-Last term the children were set a challenge to build boats out of foil that would be able to float and carry an object of their choice.
-Take a look at how they got on.
+Last term the children were set a challenge to build a marble run.
+Pupils across the school worked collaboratively, using a variety of resources, to construct their marble runs.
+Take a look at how they got on!

 British Science Week!

 In this years Science week the children have taken part in a range of fun activities around the topic of ‘growth’.

 At Redland School, we endeavour to provide the children with the necessary skills, knowledge and understanding to make informed choices about the important things in their lives.
 Our teaching and learning is informed by The National Curriculum for Science which aims to ensure that all pupils: